To speak with our experienced clerking team further about which barrister will best suit your case, please contact our clerking team.

-Our Barristers have extensive experience of removing Interpol red notices and dealing with subsequent asylum and extradition proceedings.
+Our Barristers have extensive experience of removing INTERPOL red notices and dealing with subsequent asylum and extradition proceedings.
+The Extradition Team is ranked in The Legal 500 and Chambers and Partners, along with seven members of the team.

 INTERPOL’s Refugee Policy, prohibits the processing of Red Notices against refugees and it will not will not be allowed if (1) the status of the asylum-seeker has been confirmed; (2) the notice has been requested by the country where the individual fears persecution; and (3) the granting of the refugee status is not based on political grounds.